Learn How To Play Red

 Red is a single by Daniel Merriweather, produced by the hugely successful Mark Ronson.

-This song is in the key of E major and only use the I, IV, V and VI chord throughout the entire song.
+This song is in the key of E major and only uses the I, IV, V, and VI chords throughout the entire song.

-To spice things up and compensate for the lack of huge production, open strings have been incorporated into the one guitar arrangement.
+To spice things up and compensate for the lack of huge production, courtesy of Mr. Ronson, open strings have been incorporated into the one guitar arrangement.